ThinkDataEd/student/docs/unit1/lesson8.md

     100. <strong style="color: red;">What information is this distribution telling us about the grams of sugar in the snacks the stick figures consume?</strong>

     100. A distribution tells us two things: the values of the variable and the frequency of the values.
-"Frequency" is just another way of saying "the count." <strong style="color: red;">Why is this dotplot a picture of the distribution of grams of sugar?</strong>
+"Frequency" is just another way of saying "the count." <strong style="color: red;">Why is this plot a picture of the distribution of grams of sugar?</strong>

 17. You will be provided with an opportunity for feedback on your responses.